Quantum violation of variants of LGIs upto algebraic maximum for qubit system: Comparing variants of LGIs with other formulations of macrorealism

-where MR denotes macrorealism.
-We first show how standard LGIs do not provide necessary and sufficient condition for macrorealism.
+We first show the reason the standard LGIs do not provide necessary and sufficient condition for MR$_{strong}$.
 Such an argument was first initiated in \cite{maroney14} and discussed in detail in \cite{swati17}.
 But for making the present work self-contained we encapsulate the essence of the argument.

 Let us consider the pairwise marginal statistics of the experimental arrangement when all three measurements ($M_1$, $M_2$ and $M_3$) are performed and introduce the following quantity

 which quantifies the amount of disturbance created (in other words, degree of violation of NSIT condition) by the measurement $M_1$ at $t_1$ to the measurements of $M_2$ and $M_3$ at $t_2$ and $t_3$ respectively.
 Similarly,